raving-remoras/bangazon-site/README.md

 ## Sell a Product
 - When a user is logged in, there is an affordance in the navbar to Add a Product.
 - User can add the details for their product and add it to the market place.

+## Payment Types
+- From the User Settings page, Users can add payment types to their account so they can complete their order.
+- Users can also delete payment types they no longer want to use at Bangazon.